006jawad/EFT-LR/README.md

-# FineTuneLR
+# EFT-LR
-FineTuneLR is a benchmarking tool for evaluating **learning rate (LR) policies** during LLM fine-tuning.
+EFT-LR is a benchmarking tool for evaluating **learning rate (LR) policies** during LLM fine-tuning.
 It helps analyze the impact of different LR policies on model performance, providing insights for optimization.

 ## Installation
-To use FineTuneLR, clone the repository and install the required dependencies:
+To use EFT-LR, clone the repository and install the required dependencies:

 ```bash
 git clone https://github.com/006jawad/FineTuneLR